 The school offers a Bring-Your-Own-Device (BYOD) laptop program for students in grades 9 through 12.
 This program requires students to bring their own laptop computers to school during the school day.
 Students will receive a sticker for their laptop to identify their participation in the BYOD program.

 The Post Oak School uses web-based applications like Google Workplace, and PowerSchool LMS, for platform-neutral learning.
 That is, the applications required for success in school do not depend on working on one operating system over another (e.g., Mac OS vs. Windows vs. Chrome OS).

 We believe equitable access to technology supports students in becoming:

 - Effective information producers and consumers

 - Self-directed learners and collaborative team players

-Many students already own laptops and computing devices.
-Parents may want to know the ideal computing device.
+Many students already own laptops.
+Parents may want to know the ideal laptop.
 Because family and individual student needs differ, this can be a complex question.

 Access to Post Oak’s local area network (LAN) is through encrypted wireless (Wi-Fi) or hardwire (ethernet).
 The encryption key will be pre-installed on all Post Oak digital devices.
 Students are not permitted to change or share their wireless access settings.